 Era Overview

-When Texas emerged as an independent republic (1836-1845), the new nation faced tremendous challenges: the nation was deeply in debt and Mexico, refusing to recognize Texas independence, threated to reconquer the region.
+When Texas emerged as an independent republic (1836-1845), the new nation faced tremendous challenges: the nation was deeply in debt and Mexico, who refused to recognize Texas independence and threatened to reconquer the region.
 The United States had also refused Texas’s request to be annexed to the United States.
 Texans thus began forging their own nation, built on the Texas-grown cotton that made up more than 90 percent of the Republic’s exports.

 As the first president of the Republic, Sam Houston worked to put the Lone Star Republic on stable ground.
 Houston sought peace treaties with various Indian tribes in Texas, attempted to have Texas recognized by the nations of Europe, and tried to solve the Republic’s financial problems.
 But Houston discovered that no European nations would recognize Texas, largely because slavery remained legal in the Republic.
 As a result, the Texas nation could not secure loans and had trouble selling its cotton abroad, driving the Republic deeper into debt.